Birding in Estonia

 Arrives in May.
 Fairly common in the old-growth mixed forests.

-Fairly regular migrant (though small flocks) in May and July-September.
+Still fairly regular, but rapidly declining migrant (though small flocks) in May-June and July-September.

 Late migrant.
 Common in suitable habitat.
 Overgrown fields or forest-cutting plots near water is good habitat.